rybafish/rybafish.github.io/faq.md

-### Why the chart jumps to the end of the period?
-If the end of period is empty,  the most recent data selected.
-If you want to avoid this just put some date as the end of the period and position will not change on refresh.

 ### Why such colours selected, can I change them?
 Colurs and line styles provided by the database.
 It is not possible to change them at least for now.